How do I find a Jewish Girl Scout troop for my daughter?

 and select the appropriate uniform.

-Why aren't the requirements for the Jewish
+Are the requirements for the Jewish Awards for Girl Scouts available electronically?

 How can I order the pins and patches and what do they cost?